JohnRazonado/2ndYear-CVSU-Notes/(COSC 60) Digital Logic Design/Karnaugh Mapping.md

 ![[Pasted image 20230128162829.png]]

 ### Definition
  It is a method to simplify Boolean algebra expressions.
-Introduced by Maurice Karnaugh in 1935as a refinement of Edward W. Veitch's 1952 Veitch chart.
+Introduced by Maurice Karnaugh in 1935 as a refinement of Edward W. Veitch's 1952 Veitch chart.
 The Karnaugh map reduces the need for extensive calculations by taking advantage of humans' pattern-recognition capability.
 Karnaugh maps are used to simplify real-world logic requirements so that they can be implemented using a minimum number of logic gates.
 A sum-of-products expression (SOP) can always be implemented using AND gates feeding into an OR gate, and a product-of-sums expression (POS) leads to OR gates feeding an AND gate.

 >If the given Boolean expressions are in SOP form (minterms), then the array of K-map is represented with the binary value ‘1’.
 Similarly, if the given expression is in POS form (max terms), then the array of K-map is represented with ‘1’.
 After finding minterms and max terms, the expression can be reduced by making groups.
 The karnaugh map gives detailed information better than the truth table.